Meghan Markle & Prince Harry’s Move To Windsor Is A ‘Healthy’ Decision, Per ‘People’

 What an incredibly special surprise the grassroots led #globalsussexbabyshower was last Sunday!
 The Duke and Duchess of Sussex are immensely grateful for the outpouring of love and support in anticipation of the birth of their first child.
 In lieu of sending gifts, the couple have long planned to encourage members of the public to make donations to select charities for children and parents in need.
 If you already made a donation, the couple send you their greatest thanks.
 If you are thinking about it, they ask that you kindly consider the following organisations they’ve selected, which we will highlight here over the next few days: @thelunchboxfund @littlevillagehq @wellchild @baby2baby The Duke and Duchess remain appreciative for your warm wishes and kindness during this especially happy time in their lives!
 Thank you for sharing the love ❤️

 As previously reported by The Inquisitr, Meghan Markle and Prince Harry have not revealed whether they are expecting a baby boy or girl.
-However, Cheat Sheet reveals the names that the couple are most likely to use for their new little bundle of joy.
+However, Cheat Sheet reveals the names that the couple is most likely to use for their new little bundle of joy.

 If the Royal Baby is a girl, names such as Diana, after Harry’s late mother, have been mentioned.
 So has Elizabeth, after Harry’s grandmother and reigning Queen, and Victoria, after another great Queen, who is one of the most iconic female leaders of all time, ruling from 1837-1876.